swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 > **Rationale**: `@autoclosure` is unnecessary for the wrapped value, because the wrapped-value argument at the call-site will always be wrapped in a call to `init(wrappedValue:)` or `init(projectedValue:)`, which can _already_ support `@autoclosure` arguments.

-Wrapping function parameters uses property wrapper syntax.
+Function parameters cannot be wrapped without declaring a property wrapper.

 > **Rationale**: Differentiating syntax for function-paramter and property wrapping is pointless, because one can currently declare a function-local wrapper with the same effect, only with slightly more effort.